Wall Street drifts as earnings roll in, natural gas soars

 But inflation may also be pulling down profits following a year of big companies’ successfully passing along almost all their price increases onto their customers.

-Shares of Twitter, meanwhile, bounced up and down in the first trading after the company announced a plan to make it more difficult for someone to take over the company.
+Shares of Twitter, meanwhile, rose 4% in the first trading after the company announced a plan to make it more difficult for someone to take over the company.
 Tesla CEO Elon Musk has said he wants to buy the social-media platform and take it private, but the company has made it tough for him to amass more than a 15% stake in it.
-Twitter shares were most recently up 2.5%.

 The COVID-19 pandemic is also still hanging around, perhaps most obviously in China.
 The world’s second-largest economy grew at a 4.8% annual pace in the first three months of the year, as authorities ordered shutdowns in Shanghai and elsewhere to stem coronavirus outbreaks.